ncatlab/nlab-content/pages/2/9/3/5/5392/content.md

 One sometimes says that $T$ is the localizing subcategory associated with quotient (or localized) category $B$ (which is then equivalent to the [[Serre quotient category]] $A/T$).

-A __localizing subcategory of a triangulated category__ is a full triangulated subcategory closed under small direct sums (that is, the inclusion preserves direct sums).
+A __localizing subcategory of a triangulated category__ with small direct sums is a full triangulated subcategory which is also closed under small direct sums (that is, the inclusion preserves direct sums).
 If $\alpha$ is a regular cardinal, an $\alpha$-localizing subcategory is a full triangulated subcategory closed under direct sums of less than $\alpha$ objects.

 ## Properties